Martell0x1/PublicScripts/README.md

 ==========================

 ./create -f [filename] -m [mode]

-./create -h for more help
+./create for more help

-same for run
+Same for run

 * Features *
   ===============================